gielzak/compose-tracing-notes/README.md

-# DAC instructions
+# Official DAC documentation

 Capture a trace in Android Studio: https://goo.gle/compose-tracing

-# Manual capture
+# Trace capture from CLI

-Capturing a trace without Android Studio.
+Note: Android Studio takes care of most of these steps for you, so if possible, use Android Studio as per official DAC documentation.

-Note: the same constraints (e.g. API >= 30) apply as in the DAC instructions.
+Note: the same constraints (e.g. API >= 30) apply here, as described on DAC.

 ## Example app